Berlusconi faces crunch vote, pressure to quit

 Italy has the third biggest economy in the euro zone and its debt worries are a huge threat in the wider crisis facing the continent's single currency.

-Berlusconi's failure to adopt reforms swiftly to defuse the debt crisis has fueled dissent within his party, though estimates vary widely over how many center-right deputies will jump ship in the key vote in the lower house due at 9:30 a.m EST
+Berlusconi's failure to adopt reforms swiftly to defuse the debt crisis has fuelled dissent within his party, though estimates vary widely over how many centre-right deputies will jump ship in the key vote in the lower house due at 1430 GMT.

 The 75-year-old prime minister spent the weekend trying to win back the support of enough deputies to avoid humiliating defeat in the vote, which he has already lost once.